Pryority/rustfull/README.md

 Use the Makefile commands to setup a Postgres database using Docker:

-1. `make postgres` will run a new Docker container called *postgres-rs*
+1. `make postgres` will run a new Docker container called *postgreSQLx*

     If you are using a database management tool like [TablePlus](https://tableplus.com), then you can connect to the newly created database container.

-    To create the connection using this example, the name of the PostgreSQL database is *postgres-rs*, the host/socket is localhost (127.0.0.1), the port is *2345* (this can be changed to 5432 which is the default port for PostgreSQL, but I already have a container at 5432 on my machine, so I changed it), the user is *root*, the password is *secret*, and the database is *postgres-rs*.
+    To create the connection using this example, the name of the PostgreSQL database is *postgreSQLx*, the host/socket is localhost (127.0.0.1), the port is *2345* (this can be changed to 5432 which is the default port for PostgreSQL, but I already have a container at 5432 on my machine, so I changed it), the user is *root*, the password is *secret*, and the database is *postgreSQLx*.

     ![TablePlusConnectionDemo](./tableplus-connection.png)

     You can also access the PostgreSQL shell directly with:

     ```bash
-    PGPASSWORD="secret" psql -U root -h localhost -p 2345 postgres-rs
+    PGPASSWORD="password123" psql -U root -h localhost -p 2345 postgreSQLx
     ```

     We have not migrated the database yet or created any tables, so if you enter `\dt` to list the relations in the database, you should see **`Did not find any relations.`** printed.
 We will try again after migrating.